despedite/phpimageupload/README.md

 * Drag & Drop?

 #### Install
 Add to your existing website, and replace the line on upload.php that says "INSERT-WEBSITE-LINK-HERE" to your site's path.
+Don't forget to provide an /i/ folder!

 *Camera icon by Nesi Ratna Nilasari from the Noun Project.
 This project is licensed under an MIT license.*